EU AI Act: A Practical Guide for Practitioners

 Building a Compliance Framework

 Creating a robust compliance framework requires a multi-disciplinary approach that brings together technical expertise, legal knowledge, and operational experience.
 Organizations should start by conducting a thorough assessment of their AI systems and their potential impacts.
-This assessment should consider not just the technical aspects of the system but also its broader societal implications.
+This assessment should consider the broader societal implications of the system.

 Risk management becomes an ongoing process rather than a one-time exercise.
-Organizations need to establish clear procedures for monitoring system performance, detecting potential issues, and implementing necessary changes.
+Businesses must establish clear procedures for monitoring system performance, detecting potential issues, and implementing necessary changes.
 This includes regular reviews of system outputs, performance metrics, and user feedback.

 Documentation requirements should be integrated into development processes rather than treated as an afterthought.
 This means establishing clear procedures for documenting design decisions, testing results, and operational incidents.
 The goal is to create a clear trail that demonstrates both compliance with regulatory requirements and commitment to responsible AI development.